unibas-tilics/tilics/articles/article-076-VCS.md

 ## Optional text
 <!-- BEGIN OPTIONAL -->
-Trivia: The whole writing and reviewing process of this book was actually managed with a VCS.
+Trivia: The whole writing and reviewing process of this book was actually managed with a VCS called 'Git'.
 <!-- END OPTIONAL -->